awesome-p2p/masala/README.md

   * `-q, --quiet`:
 	Be quiet and do not log anything.

+  * `--help`:
+	Show a summary of all available command line parameters.

   * `-da, --dns-addr`:
 	Bind the DNS server interface to this address (Default: ::1).